 In this blog, we will discuss issues around some of the complexities of effective compliance risk management.

 At Protecht, we believe a risk-based approach to compliance obligation management is crucial to avoid becoming too bogged down in the volume of obligations.
 However, organisations can run into immediate difficulty here, in trying to determine what is the risk event associated with the obligations even before an assessment of the obligation and its associated risk occurs.
 Let’s work with a subset of core AML/CTF obligations, courtesy of LexisNexis, as a practical example to explain:

 We must first make a decision as to what we want inserted in our risk event library in relation to these obligations.

-For those of you that read my recent blog (Risk Event Libraries – Sanity Check), you will recognize a potential problem here, in that these are failed controls.
+For those of you that read my recent blog (Risk Event Libraries – Sanity Check), you will recognise a potential problem here, in that these are failed controls.
 If we take a step back and think about what the legislation is doing, it is imposing a control framework on organisations to mitigate the key underlying risk event:

 Therefore, that is the starting point for your risk event library.
 David Tattam and I have had numerous robust discussions about whether we need to go more granular in the risk event library.
 For example another risk could be “AML/CTF regulatory reporting requirements breach”, arising when we fail to report suspicious transactions.
 Maybe… what do you think?
 I personally do not want my risk event library being cluttered with sub components of the true underlying risk event, as typically, these will either be failed controls or impacts.